grinnell-cs/csc151-dh/_readings/local-bindings.md

 remind you that there's a value to writing documentation, even when our procedures are short and simple.

-Will anyone very use `lower-case-vowel?` by itself?
+Will anyone ever use `lower-case-vowel?` by itself?
 Possibly.
 But if not, we should try something else.
 Is there something else?

 ## Racket's `let` Expressions

 There is.
-Raacket provides `let` expressions as a way to bind values to names.
+Racket provides `let` expressions as a way to bind values to names.
 A `let`-expression contains a *binding list* and a *body*.
 The body can be any expression, or any sequence of expressions, to be evaluated with the help of the local name bindings.